canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Enable

 There is another way to enable a service that wasn't activated during attach or refresh.
-Suppose that you want to enable `cis` on this machine manually.
-To achieve that, You can use the enable command.
+Suppose that you want to enable `cis` on the machine manually.
+To achieve this, you can use the enable command.

 Let's enable `cis` on our Multipass VM by running: